 9- Not Leveraging Social Media or Other Technologies

 Social media platforms have become a useful tool for raising public awareness about your campaign.
-Social media ultimately allows you to combine efforts to achieve multiple goals within your campaign: fundraising, messaging, and GOTV.
+Social media, and campaign websites, ultimately allows you to combine efforts to achieve multiple goals within your campaign: fundraising, messaging, and GOTV.

 In fact, using social media offers a way to familiarize yourself and build trust with voters by giving them easy access to you and your persuasive messaging.
 Using well-coordinated content calendars of live streams, playlists, virtual events, and other creative ways to engage voters provides voters with snippets of insight into who you are as a candidate.
 All of these approaches and engagements also build excitement, helping you establish why you’re the best fit for the office.